DaisukeDaisuke/AwaitFormOptions/README.md

 > [!TIP]
 > Nesting is allowed only one level deep.
 > Nested options are supported in menus as well
+> Also, the form respects all nested option keys, allowing you to map them accurately

 ### main